 Sale/Purchase of Significant Asset.
 The acquisition or disposition of a significant asset.

 Approaching Retirement Age.
-You should see an attorney about reviewing and updating your estate plans prior to reaching 70 1/2 years of age if you have an IRA, 401(k), or other qualified plan that requires you to begin to take distributions at age 70 1/2.
+You should see an attorney about reviewing and updating your estate plans prior to reaching retirement age or if you have an IRA, 401(k), or other qualified plan that requires you to begin to take distributions at age 72.
 If it has been a while since your estate planning documents were reviewed or you fall under one of the situations listed above and need to update your estate planning, contact us, we would be happy to assist you.

 Disclaimer: The information in this blog post (“post”) is provided for general informational purposes only, and should not be construed as legal advice from Leos & Gilkerson, PLLC or the individual author, nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any information included in, or accessible through, this Post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a licensed lawyer.